8ooo8/vim-leetcode/README.md

 ```

 - **Test the code file in the current window** with the `[Test Case]`; with default test case if `[Test Case]` omitted.
 - Before submitting the code to test, the code inserted for syntax check by [`LdoQ`](#the-ldoq-command) is commented to avoid an influence to the test.
-Upon the finish of the test, the code is uncommented.
+Upon the finish of the test, the code is uncommented and the code file is saved.
 Change list, jump list, search history and undo history are unpolluted.
 Hence, built-in mappings such as `g;`, `<C-O>` and `u` are not affected.

 ### The `Lsumbit` command